Yes, the Nothing Phone (1) really can make mobiles fun again – here's how

-Although Nothing revealed most of the details surrounding its debut smartphone - the Nothing Phone (1) - ahead of its July 12 launch, one tidbit the company wasn't able to impart was just how the phone is supposed to inject some fun back into the mobile market.
+Although Nothing revealed most of the details surrounding its debut smartphone – the Nothing Phone (1) – ahead of its July 12 launch, one tidbit the company wasn't able to impart was just how exactly the phone intends to inject some fun back into the mobile market.

 Throughout the Nothing Phone (1)'s journey to release, Nothing CEO Carl Pei and his company have repeatedly framed their debut smartphone as the antidote to a tired and unexciting smartphone landscape; populated by the same familiar names, pushing the same iterative upgrades.
 At the time of writing, both Nothing's and Pei's Twitter bios even recite their promise of 'making tech fun again.'